bennettslin/bobtail_yearlings_app2/PROMO_NOTES.md

 (One or two lines to mention and compliment their work.
 Then tie their work or their interests to my project in the next line or two.)

 We have a project called Yearling's Bobtail that's one part double album, one part audio webcomic.
-An example song: https://www.yearlingsbobtail.com/2-willy-the-cocoa
+Here's a song: https://www.yearlingsbobtail.com/2-willy-the-cocoa

-And we promise to help rock music win a Pulitzer prize!
-It's stated in the project overview: https://www.yearlingsbobtail.com/promo/onesheet
+And we promise to help rock music win the Pulitzer Prize!
+This is explained in our bio and project overview: https://www.yearlingsbobtail.com/promo/onesheet

-If you find our project intriguing, I'm hoping to ask if you can help spread the word about our Pulitzer promise, perhaps in a tweet?
-Or if you know someone who might be interested in working with us in any way, we'd also appreciate a favorable mention!
-This is a very complex project to get off the ground on our own, after all.
+If you're intrigued by our project, would you be willing to spread the word about our Pulitzer promise?
+It could be a simple tweet, or a recommendation to someone who might want to work with us.
+This is a rather complex project to get off the ground on our own, so any help is appreciated!

-I'm always happy to talk.
-Thanks so much for your time!
+And if you're curious to learn more, I'd love to answer any questions.
+Thanks for your time!

 Best,
 Bennett